Finding the Best Places to Retire Since 2006!

 Overview: Located in the East Valley of the sprawling Phoenix metropolitan area, Tempe's history stretches back to the 1500s when Native Americans built canals through the area to aid with trade.
-Today, the city is the home of Arizona State University (which has a whopping 83,000 students) and the headquarters of two Fortune 500 companies, U.S. Airways and Insight Enterprises.
+Today, the city is the home of Arizona State University (which has a whopping 72,000 students) and the headquarters of at least two Fortune 500 companies, U.S. Airways and Insight Enterprises.

 ASU athletics are a big part of life here, but the University has theater and dance performances, lectures and museum exhibits, too.
 Its OLLI (Osher Lifelong Learning Institute) is for people age 50 and better (cost is $20 per semester).

 The Tempe Festival of the Arts draws 225,000 people each year.
 Other festivals include the Rockstar Uproar Festival and the Tempe Music Festival.
 The Tempe Symphony Orchestra performs in the lovely Tempe Center for the Arts.

 Housing comes in all shapes and sizes, much of it with Southwestern style architecture and drought-resistant Xeriscape landscaping (cacti, small bushes and rocks).

 Cost of Living: 8% above the national average

 Median Home Price: $295,000

 Climate: Summer temperatures are routinely in the low-100s.
 Winter temperatures are in the 40s, 50s and 60s.
 The area receives, on average, 8 inches of rain each year.